A-Z of health

 You can search for full details of a range of treatments or conditions simply by selecting a letter.

-Conjunctivitis is redness and inflammation of the thin layer of tissue that covers the front of the eye (conjunctiva).
-It is very common.
+Conjunctivitis is a common condition that causes redness and inflammation of the thin layer of tissue that covers the front of the eye (the conjunctiva).

 People often refer to conjunctivitis as red eye.

 Other symptoms of conjunctivitis include itchiness and watering of the eyes, and sometimes a sticky coating on the eyelashes (if it's caused by an allergy).
 Read more about the symptoms of conjunctivitis.